aksajja/personal-site/src/data/about.md

 # Currently

 At Arizona State University, I have co-authored my first publication.
+I am fortunate to be advised by Dr. Gautam Dasarathy for my Masters thesis.
 It was a very interesting time as I was a part of 'Deep learning theory' and 'Randomized numerical linear algebra' reading groups.
-As a part of these reading groups we referenced the [lecture notes](https://mjt.cs.illinois.edu/dlt/) by Matus Telgarsky and the [lecture notes](https://arxiv.org/abs/2002.01387) by Per-Gunnar Martinsson & Joel Tropp respectively.
+As a part of these reading groups we referenced the [lecture notes](https://mjt.cs.illinois.edu/dlt/) by Matus Telgarsky and the [survey](https://arxiv.org/abs/2002.01387) by Per-Gunnar Martinsson & Joel Tropp respectively.
 This has spurred a renewed interest in math.
-The work towards a thesis defense in 'Regression analysis' is underway.
+My work towards a thesis defense on 'Performance Guarantees for VAR Models with Laplacian Smoothing' is underway.

 # I like